Our Experience

 J.C. v.
 Canac Kitchens (2008), 240 O.A.C.153 (CA)

-In this case, a private investigation firm hired by the employer identified several employees involved in theft and drug dealing at the employer’s plant.
-J.C., a long-time employee, was falsely accused of theft, fired for cause, and simultaneously arrested by the police.
-It was later found that J.C. was, in fact, innocent and had been misidentified as another employee with a similar name.
+In this case, a private investigation firm hired by the employer identified several employees involved in theft and drug dealing at the employer’s workplace.
+J.C. was a long-time employee who was falsely accused of theft.
+Subsequently, J.C. was fired for cause and apprehended by the police.
+It was later discovered that J.C. was, in fact, innocent.
+J.C. was actually misidentified as a different staff member with a similar name.

-J.C. sued the employer, the parent company, the private investigation firm, the police, and several individuals, raising several causes of action.
+In response to the wrongful dismissal and inaccurate findings of the investigation, J.C. commenced legal proceedings against the employer, the parent company, the private investigation company, and the police, raising several causes of action.
 The Ontario Superior Court granted summary judgment, dismissing J.C.’s claims against the defendants for negligent investigation, intentional infliction of mental distress, intentional interference with economic relations, and inducing breach of contract.
-However, the judge allowed J.C.’s claim for the deliberate infliction of mental distress against the employer to proceed.

-J.C. appealed this decision, and the employer cross-appealed.
-The Ontario Court of Appeal allowed J.C.’s appeal to proceed in part.
-The Court permitted the claim for negligent investigation against the private investigation firm and its employees and allowed the claim for wrongful infliction of mental distress to proceed against the employer, its human resources manager, the parent company, as well as the private investigation firm and its employees.
+At appeal, the Court permitted the claim for negligent investigation against the private investigation firm and its employees and permitted the claim for wrongful infliction of mental distress to continue against the employer, its human resources manager, the parent company, as well as the private investigation firm and its employees.

 The Court dismissed the rest of the appeal and the cross-appeal.
-This case shows us the nuances and legal consequences surrounding internal investigations and the importance of accurate identification and treating employees fairly and with dignity during internal corporate investigations.
+This case shows us the multi-layered, complexities of internal corporate investigations.
+It also shows us how important it is to accurately identify the perpetrators of a particular conduct in question, and to treat employees fairly and with dignity during internal corporate investigations.

 Donich Law - In the News